Hideaway (Cockney Rebel song): Background

 Following the commercial success of the band's debut single "Sebastian" on the European continent, as well as the band's 1974 follow-up "Judy Teen", EMI Records decided to release "Hideaway" as a single in Denmark only.
 Neither Harley or Cockney Rebel had any input regarding the release of the single.
 "Hideaway" was first performed by Harley during his days of busking in the early 1970s, before Cockney Rebel were formed in late 1972.
-Having trained as a journalist for three years, Harley embarked on his musical career through "floor-spotting" within London folk clubs in 1971-72.
+Having trained as a journalist for three years, Harley embarked on his musical career through "floor-spotting" within London folk clubs in 1971–72.
 In 1972, Harley began busking in London, in subways and walkways under and in such places as Hyde Park Corner, Marble Arch, Leicester Square and Covent Garden.

 Like the entire The Human Menagerie album, "Hideaway" was recorded sometime during June and July 1973 at Air Studios in London.
 At that time, the studios were located in Oxford Street above a department store.
 "Hideaway" was the first song the band recorded during the sessions, and it would also appear as the opening track on the album.

-In 1975, Dutch singer Yvonne Keeley covered "Hideaway" as the B-Side to her EMI single "Concrete and Clay".
+In 1975, Dutch singer Yvonne Keeley covered "Hideaway" as the B-side to her EMI single "Concrete and Clay".
 Both tracks were produced by Harley, who was Keeley's boyfriend at the time.
 The single did not enter the UK Top 50.

 Release

-"Hideaway" was released by EMI Records on 7" vinyl in Denmark only.
-The single's B-Side, "Loretta's Tale", was also taken from The Human Menagerie, and was written by Harley and produced by Harrison.
+"Hideaway" was released by EMI Records on 7-inch vinyl in Denmark only.
+The single's B-side, "Loretta's Tale", was also taken from The Human Menagerie, and was written by Harley and produced by Harrison.
 The single was issued with a black-and-white picture sleeve, featuring a photograph of the band.

-Later in 1976, EMI released a 7" vinyl extended play in the UK, containing four of the band's tracks, with a song appearing from each of their albums.
+Later in 1976, EMI released a 7-inch vinyl extended play in the UK, containing four of the band's tracks, with a song appearing from each of their albums.
 The first of the four tracks was "Hideaway", chosen to represent The Human Menagerie.

-Following its original release on The Human Menagerie and as a single, the song has appeared on a number of Steve Harley & Cockney Rebel compilations, including 1975's A Closer Look, 1980's The Very Best Of Steve Harley & Cockney Rebel and 1992's Make Me Smile - The Best of Steve Harley And Cockney Rebel.
-In addition, the song has appeared on two various artist compilations; the 1981 Arcade release Listen to the Music, and the 1991 EMI release This is Rock For Ever.
+Following its original release on The Human Menagerie and as a single, the song has appeared on a number of Steve Harley & Cockney Rebel compilations, including A Closer Look (1975), The Very Best Of Steve Harley & Cockney Rebel (1980) and Make Me Smile - The Best of Steve Harley And Cockney Rebel (1992).
+In addition, the song has appeared on two various artist compilations: the Arcade release Listen to the Music (1981), and the EMI release This is Rock For Ever (1991).

 On the 2012 anthology Cavaliers: An Anthology 1973-1974, a previously unreleased, early version of "Hideaway" was included on disc three.